typicalbot/policies/terms/index.md

 ## 3. User Content

-As between you and Sylke, all interest you have in any content that you display, distribute, post, transmit or upload ("post") in connection with the Services ("User Content") shall remain your property.
+As between you and the Company, all interest you have in any content that you display, distribute, post, transmit or upload ("post") in connection with the Services ("User Content") shall remain your property.
 However, you hereby grant us a non-exclusive, royalty-free, transferable and worldwide license to adapt, display, distribute, host, modify (in whole or in part), publicly display, publicly perform, store and use such User Content using any methods now known or later developed for the sole purpose of allowing us to provide the Services to you.

 For User Content that you post to or through the Services, you represent and warrant that: (a) You have the right to post such User Content and are able to grant the licenses set forth herein; (b) We will not need to obtain licenses from or pay royalties to any third party in connection with such User Content; and (c) Such User Content does not infringe upon any third party’s rights, including without limitation, intellectual property, privacy and publicity rights.